Tom Wolfe Has Died

 Oh, and the book was hilarious!
 It's rare that I find myself laughing out loud at literature, but Wolfe's descriptions were just so absurd and clever.

 If you can find a torrent, I highly recommend Michael Prichard's Books on Tape recording.
 The quality is low but the narration is just exceptional.

-RIP.archagon, almost 3 years ago
+RIP.archagon, about 3 years ago